The Regional Assistance Advisory Committee (RAAC) is an independent body that provides advice to the NSW Government on drought.

 Members will be proposed by the DIWG and appointed by the Minister.
 They must have regionally based skills and/or knowledge relating to production, commerce, community and societal needs.
 Members will be appointed for a three year term.
 The Minister will advise the Resource and Land Use Cabinet Committee of all appointments.

 The Chair and Deputy Chair will be appointed by the Minister, based on advice from the DIWG.

 Members may be removed by the Minister before the end of their term, on advice from the DIWG.

 Committee members will bring to the attention of the Chair any conflict of interest or potential conflict they may have with any item on the committee’s agenda.
 Members will excuse themselves from discussions where they have a current or potential conflict of interest.

 The Committee will meet at least twice a year.
-The DIWG may agree to the Committee meeting up to six times a year if conditions are other than normal (as defined by the NSW Drought Framework).
+The DIWG may agree to the Committee meeting up to twelve times a year if conditions are other than normal (as defined by the NSW Drought Framework).